Last Updated on: August 2023

 Overview

 The world’s fourth largest charter airline, TUI Airways (formerly known as Thomson Airways) operates a fleet of 60+ aircraft, flying to nearly 100 destinations.
-The airline recruits both qualified and unqualified (ab-initio) pilots, and in December 2022, launched a Pilot Cadet Programme which continues in to 2023.
+The airline recruits both qualified and unqualified (ab-initio) pilots, and in December 2022, launched a Pilot Cadet Programme which continued in to 2023.

-For more information, please visit careers.tuigroup.com.
+For more information, and to apply, please visit careers.tuigroup.com.

 Preparation Advice

-All pilot aptitude tests aim to assess the same key core skills required to complete pilot training successfully and/or operate an aircraft competently.
 The assessment of skills such as multi-tasking, spatial awareness, memory capacity, hand-to-eye coordination and mental arithmetic cannot necessarily be assessed within one test and therefore a pilot aptitude test is commonly separated in to a collection of tests, organised in to a battery and completed by the candidate in one sitting.
 The candidate is commonly provided with two attempts in which to complete this battery, enabling assessors to analyse improvement shown by the candidate.

 Candidates that are applying to this scheme may utilise the activities provided by PilotAptitudeTest.com to familiarise themselves with the mechanisms and methods of assessment, to improve their understanding of the function of the tested skills (Numerical Reasoning, Verbal Reasoning and Logical Reasoning) and to improve their chances of success within assessment itself.

-A break-down of the areas of the TUI Airways Pilot Cadet Programme assessment for 2023, and our recommended preparation strategy, is provided below:
+A break-down of the areas of the TUI Airways Pilot Cadet Programme assessment for 2024, and our recommended preparation strategy, is provided below:

 Numerical Reasoning: the ability to examine and make decisions based on numerical data, often provided in tables, graphs and charts.